ravisapplica/pos_extract/README.md

     table_name = one of the in the below list.

     ['bills', 'categories', 'courses', 'logged_hours', 'order_courses', 'option_groups', 'options', 'orders', 'products', 'tableplans', 'tables', 'reservations', 'reservationTypes', 'revenueGroups', 'tenant_paymentmethods']

+Note: This code runs in USA due to geograhic restrictions on API